varigence/docs/bimlflex/reference-documentation/settings/AzureCopyParallelCopies.md

 # Degree of Copy Parallelism

-For the Copy Activity, specifies the degree of parallelism that data loading should use.
+For the Azure Copy Activity, specifies the degree of parallelism that data loading should use.

 Notes: